Making the most of EHC Plan Annual Reviews – a SENDIASS guide

 When we hear the words “annual review” (AR) we often think of the meeting, but actually there are four parts to the AR process.
 If the child or young person is at a school or college they organise most of this, otherwise the local authority will do it all.

-1. Gathering information: from parent, child, school and other professionals involved.
-The school should ask for these and send them out at least two weeks before the meeting.
+- Gathering information: from parent, child, school and other professionals involved.
+The school should ask for these and send them out at least two weeks before the meeting, so that you and the professionals have time to read them and prepare for the meeting.

-2. The meeting: usually in school although currently mostly online.
+- The meeting: usually in school although some participants may join online.
 Parent, child/young person, school SENCO or head teacher, health and social care reps and other relevant professionals are all invited, but a meeting can go ahead with just the parent and school there, and this is normal if it is not a year when there are big changes or issues to consider.
-The meeting should look at the needs, provision and outcomes set out in the current EHC Plan, to decide whether these need to change.
+The meeting should decide if the EHCP still describes the your child’s needs and whether the outcomes have been achieved or need to be altered.
+Once agreed, the provision can be discussed.

-3. Report from the meeting: prepared by school/college and sent to local authority within two weeks.
+- Report from the meeting: prepared by school/college and sent to the local authority within two weeks.
 Copied to parent and /or young person.
 Should include recommendations from the meeting, any differences of opinion and the reports or information that was gathered in advance.

-4. Local authority decision: the local authority must decide whether to continue the EHC plan unchanged, amend it (change what it says about needs, provision or placement) or cease it (end the plan altogether).
+- Local authority decision: the local authority must decide whether to continue the EHC plan unchanged, amend it (change what it says about needs, provision, outcomes or placement) or cease it (end the plan altogether).
 They should give this decision within four weeks after the meeting date.
 There’s a right of appeal about this decision if you don’t agree.

 Annual Reviews at transition points